 I haven’t had any opportunity to take photos since I started this, so I thought I would share some of my old favorites with you.
-These photos were taken 20 years ago with a film SLR.
+These photos were taken over 20 years ago with a 35mm film SLR.

 What is known is that they were built by the Zwebell’s, a husband and wife architecture team responsible for the El Cabrillo (setting for the TV show Chuck) and the Andalusa Apartments, which will likely be the subject of a future entry.